-facility utilizing the ADENIUM telescope and the AIDA-TLU.
+The RD50-MPW4 [17] is an HV-CMOS pixel sensor fabricated in a 150 nm process by LFoundry.
+It consists of a 64×64 pixel matrix with a pitch of $62 \times 62 \, \mu m^2$, resulting in an active area of $\approx 4 \times 4 \, mm^2$.
+The pixels are equipped with a time-stamping logic, which allows for 25 ns time binning.
+The performance was evaluated in a test beam at the DESY II TEST BEAM facility utilizing the ADENIUM telescope and the AIDA-TLU.
 As the ALPIDE sensors are substantially larger than the RD50-MPW4, an ROI trigger as input for the TLU over the "standard" operation employing scintillators was favourable, as otherwise, most tracks would not intersect the DUT and therefore occupy unnecessary storage and slow down the data analysis.
 Furthermore, the timing performance of the sensor should be assessed.
 TelePix2 is suited well for both by providing a region of interest trigger and allowing for track timestamping during offline analysis.

 All pixels of TelePix2 that did not overlap with the DUT were masked and the fast Hit-OR enabled for all others.
-The effect of the ROI trigger operation is clearly visible in the hitmaps in figure 12.
-The correlations between the hit position at the DUT and the one at the telescope plane, adjacent to the DUT, in figure 13a show minimal background.
+The effect of the ROI trigger operation is clearly visible in the hitmaps in Fig. 13.
+The correlations between the hit position at the DUT and the one at the telescope plane, adjacent to the DUT, in Fig. 14(a) show minimal background.
 TelePix2 can be used during analysis in track reconstruction to further suppress ambiguities and increase the on-DUT tracking efficiency.
-Requiring a hit on TelePix2 for a track to be accepted, 80% of all tracks intersect the DUT, compared to 63% indicating, that there are still events with additional particles that did not pass the trigger window of TelePix2, that is slightly larger than the DUT allowing for high statistics also at the edges of the DUT.
+Requiring a hit on TelePix2 for a track to be accepted, 80% of all tracks intersect the DUT, compared to 63% indicating, that there are still events with additional particles that did not pass through the trigger window of TelePix2, that is slightly larger than the DUT allowing for high statistics also at the edges of the DUT.
 TelePix2 efficiently suppresses these unwanted tracks.
-Assigning the timestamp of the TelePix2 hit data to the tracks and comparing it to the DUT time stamp allows to depict the temporal resolution of the DUT, by evaluating the time residuals, see figure 13b.
-The observed value is slightly higher than the basic estimation of 25 ns/ $\sqrt{12} \approx 7.2$ ns.
+Assigning the timestamp of the TelePix2 hit data to the tracks and comparing it to the DUT time stamp allows to determine the temporal resolution of the DUT, by evaluating the time residuals, see Fig. 14(b).
+The observed value is slightly higher than the basic estimation of 25 ns/ $\sqrt{12}\approx7.2\,\mathrm{ns}$.
 This is currently under investigation profiting largely from the TelePix2 track time stamping.